Daniel-KM/Omeka-S-module-PdfViewer/README.md

 * From the zip

-Download the last release [`DocumentViewer.zip`] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [`PdfViewer.zip`] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `DocumentViewer`, and go to the root module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `PdfViewer`, and go to the root module, and run:

 ```
     npm install